zhaiyusci/peng/README.md

 which limits the code to of rare gases mixtures.
 However, you **can** test your effective potential energy curve for polyatomic molecules with the help of this project.

-In this contribution, the code is cleaned and is made possible to used in a modern machine.

 ## Build

 To build the project, simply run `make` in the root directory.